Blog & FAQs

 USDA Certified Organic

 If you have to have the juice!

 Important: Why is it important that our Sea Buckthorn oil is certified organic?
 First of all, it guarantees that you are getting a product that is free of additives, chemicals and preservatives.
 Secondly, because buying certified organic Sea Buckthorn ensures that you are actually getting Sea Buckthorn oil.
-We have been selling Sea Buckthorn for about 7 years, and since Dr. Oz's recent recommendation Sea Buckthorn has increased in popularity.
+We have been selling Sea Buckthorn since 2006, and since being seen on TV Sea Buckthorn has increased in popularity.
 It has also increased the number of Sea Buckthorn products on the market and many of them are not pure Sea Buckthorn or may not even contain Sea Buckthorn.
 Buying certified organic Sea Buckthorn ensures that you are buying the real thing at its best!

 Sea Buckthorn oil is packed with wonderful bioactive compounds and nutrients.
 This 2 oz bottle of Seabuckthorn oil is more nutrient packed than all Sea Buckthorn juices or powders - and - yes - even our "Seabuckthorn Fusion™ .
 Buying Sea Buckthorn in this form ensures that it is the most nutrient dense Sea Buckthorn available.
 It is so naturally concentrated that 1 bottle equals over 2 to 3 - 32 oz bottles of Sea Buckthorn juice blends.

 Do the math - that is real savings!
 You can use it on your skin, hair nails and even add it to your juices, smoothies or protein mixes.